International School Eindhoven: Information

-The International Secondary School Eindhoven is an English-based International School in Eindhoven, Netherlands, open to students across the age-range 11 to 19.
+The International School Eindhoven is an English-based International School in Eindhoven, Netherlands, open to students of various ages.
+It consists of a primary English department, a primary Dutch department and a secondary department.
 It is accredited by the Council of International Schools and the New England Association of Schools and Colleges.
-It currently has 400 students enrolled, coming from over 30 nationalities worldwide.
+It currently has more than 1200 students enrolled, coming from various nationalities worldwide.
+The primary dutch department was moved at the start of the 2024 school year due to space issues, this decision caused a lot of backlash among the parents.

 History

 ISE traces its history to the Philips International School, founded in 1965 for primary education, and to a Philips-led initiative to deliver core secondary education in English-medium at a pre-existing school from 1974.
 The first school features in Episode 9 of the 1977 BBC series The Age of Uncertainty, in which honoured economist John Kenneth Galbraith describes it as a product of corporate power designed to protect the dominant institution of its society, noting "English is to the modern corporation as Latin was to the medieval church".

 The Philips International School renamed Regional International School (RIS) in 1975, subsequently adding other language streams such as French and German.
 In contrast, leaders of the secondary education expanded the scope of English lessons and relocated to form a semi-autonomous International Secondary School Eindhoven (ISSE) in 1986.
 In 2001 the ISSE moved again to a site 30% larger at Venetiestraat 43, Eindhoven.

 Since 1982 the school has provided education up to International Baccalaureate's Diploma Programme.
 A successful RIS-ISSE merger started in 2007 and concluded in 2012 with current ISE branding.